bsr-the-mngrm/python-100/03_intermediate-plus/day52_Instagram-Follower-bot/README.md

 2) Create an InstagramFollowerBot class
 3) Login to Instagram
 4) Find the followers of the target account
-5) Follow all the followers
+5) Follow the displayed followers

 ## Requirements
 ### External python modules